DevWars/stream-status-bot/README.md

 When a new tag is created, the current state of this repo gets published to NPM and made into a Docker image using [GitHub Actions](https://github.com/DevWars/stream-status-bot/tree/master/.github/workflows).

 ## Instructions
-Run a Docker image from [here](https://github.com/DevWars/stream-status-bot/packages) with a config file mounted to `/node/config.json`.
+Run a Docker image from [here](https://hub.docker.com/r/devwars/stream-status-bot/tags) with a config file mounted to `/node/config.json`.

 ## Changelog

+7\.
+6. 2020 - 1.5.8 - switched from GitHub Docker repo to Docker Hub

 7\.
 6. 2020 - 1.5.7 - update Docker repo path